- The interaction between explicit and relational incentives: an experiment

 - Amsterdam School of Economics Research Institute (ASE-RI)

 We consider repeated trust game experiments to study the interplay between explicit and relational incentives.
 After having gained experience with two payoff variations of the trust game, subjects in the final part explicitly choose which of these two variants to play.
 Theory predicts that subjects will choose the payoff dominated game (representing a bad explicit contract), because this game better sustains (implicit) relational incentives backed by either reputational or reciprocity considerations.
-We also explicitly test how game choice is affected by the length of the repeated game.
+Our main findings are that cooperation is indeed more likely in the payoff dominated game.
+Moreover, indefinite repetition increases both cooperation rates and the likelihood with which the payoff dominated game is chosen.
+Overall we conclude that available explicit incentives indeed do affect relational contracting and, anticipating this, agents may choose weak explicit incentives to facilitate implicit agreements.

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.